Optimized recentered confidence spheres for the multivariate normal mean

 The method of construction of a $1-\alpha$ confidence set that we have used is the following.
 Suppose that we have a clearly specified class of confidence sets and a clearly specified criterion that should be optimized.
 This specified criterion is numerically optimized, subject to the coverage constraint and the constraint that the confidence set (belonging to this class) has volume no larger than the standard $1-\alpha$ confidence set, for all possible data values.

 We have successfully applied this method for the broad class of recentered confidence spheres described by Casella and Hwang (1983, Section 3), in the case of known $\sigma^2$, and an analogue of this class, in the case of unknown $\sigma^2$.
 Motivated by the assumption that we have uncertain prior information that $\btheta = \boldsymbol{0}$, the criterion that we have chosen to optimize is the scaled expected volume at $\btheta = \boldsymbol{0}$.
 This optimization is possible because a recentered confidence sphere has relatively simple properties.
-This sphere is specified by two nondecreasing real-valued functions (which, in turn, specify he center and radius functions) defined on the positive real line.
-Both the coverage probability and the scaled expected volume of this sphere are functions of the scalar parameter $\gamma = \| \btheta / \sigma \|$.
-Finally, there are computationally convenient expressions for both the coverage probability and the scaled expected volume of a recentered confidence sphere.
+This sphere is specified by two nondecreasing real-valued functions (which, in turn, specify the center and radius functions) defined on the positive real line.
+Both the coverage probability and the scaled expected volume of this sphere are readily-computed functions of the scalar parameter $\gamma = \| \btheta / \sigma \|$.
 This method of construction can also be applied for other criteria.
 For example, the criterion could be a weighted average (where the weight is a function of $\| \btheta \|$) of the scaled expected volume, with the largest weight at $\btheta = \boldsymbol{0}$.

 Confidence sets for the multivariate normal mean with other shapes have been proposed by Faith (1976), Berger (1980), Shinozaki (1989), Tseng and Brown (1997) and Efron (2006).
 Reviews of the literature on confidence sets for the multivariate normal mean are provided by Efron (2006) and Casella and Hwang (2012).
 It would be interesting to know whether or not our method of construction can also be applied to a confidence set with one of these other shapes.

 { {\bf Appendix A: Results for $\boldsymbol{\sigma}^2$ known}}

 In this appendix, we derive computationally-convenient formulas for the coverage probability and the scaled expected volume of the RCS $J(a,b)$, when $\sigma^2$ is known.
 We assume, without loss of generality, that $\sigma^2 = 1$.
 Suppose that $p\geq3$.
 Let $\gamma = \|\btheta\|$.